nergalex/f5-aks-kic-lab/source/class2/module1/module1.rst

     | **Which build of NGINX is used by IC?**
     | nginx-plus-r23

-**BONUS**

-If you have extra time:
+**Extra time**

-- On your ssh client, configure ssh port forwarding as described `here <https://blog.devolutions.net/2017/4/how-to-configure-an-ssh-tunnel-on-putty>`_
+- On your ssh client, configure ssh port forwarding on Jumphost session as described `here <https://blog.devolutions.net/2017/4/how-to-configure-an-ssh-tunnel-on-putty>`_

 .. image:: ./_pictures/securecrt.png
    :align: center